I teach a range of Entomology courses at Cornell.

 Insect Phylogeny and Evolution

-Semester: odd falls (co-taught with Elizabeth Murray)
+Semester: odd falls

 This course will provide a broad overview of insect diversity, morphology, phylogeny, evolution, and fossil history.
 Evolution of the insects will be discussed in light of real data sets based on morphology and/or DNA sequence data.
 Basic principles of phylogeny reconstruction using both morphological and DNA sequence data will be presented using published data sets.
 Analytical methods such as parsimony, maximum likelihood, and Bayesian methods will be discussed and compared.
 We will also cover how phylogenies are used to analyze evolutionary patterns, such as historical biogeography, coevolution, and host/parasite relationships.

 This course provides students hands-on exposure to insect biodiversity, ecology, and behavior in a neotropical rainforest environment.
 Students will gain experience in insect sampling and survey methods, insect identification to the family level, insect natural history, experimental design and data collection in a field setting, basic statistics, interpretation and evaluation of scientific literature, and scientific writing.
 Course takes place over a two-week period in January and is held at the La Selva Biological Station in Costa Rica.

 Semester: Spring semester (co-taught with Patrick O’Grady and Chelsea Specht)